GoogolGenius/fintrack/README.md

 ## Credits

-We used CC-licensed images from Openverse.
+We used CC-licensed resources from Openverse, https://feathericons.com/, and https://cssgradient.io/.

 ## Awards